Driving without insurance: what are the penalties?

 Police officers also have access to the MIB Police Helpline, which can be used to check the validity of a vehicle and the driver’s insurance.
 If a vehicle is stopped, helpline operatives have direct contact with insurance companies, who can clarify if a driver and vehicle are insured or not.

-Did you know?The Motor Insurers’ Bureau estimates that uninsured drivers add nearly £500 million to the cost of premiums for honest road users each year.
-The non-profit organisation, which compensates victims of uninsured drivers, also reports that someone in the UK is hit by an uninsured or hit-and-run driver every 20 minutes.
+Did you know?According to the Motor Insurers’ Bureau, someone in the UK is hit by an uninsured or hit-and-run driver every 20 minutes.
+The MIB also reports that over 120,000 uninsured drivers had their vehicles seized in 2023.
+A third of these vehicles were crushed.
 While most uninsured drivers are complicit in the act, there are motorists who may be driving without realising their insurance is invalid.
 For this reason, the MIB, in partnership with the police, launched Op Drive Insured in November 2022.
 The campaign encourages drivers to check they have valid insurance by using the free askMID database tool. |

 What should I do if I’m hit by an uninsured driver?